-Having access to a variety of healthy dog treat recipes is your first step to being able to reward your dog without the worry of feeding unhealthy or dangerous treats to your dog.
-Also, you'll probably have many of the ingredients in your cupboards already so will save a ton of money on store-bought treats.
+Having access to a variety of healthy dog treat recipes is your first step to being able to reward your dog with an extra special treat.
+You'll probably have many of the ingredients at home already - which will save you money.

 If, like me, you worry about your dog's health, it's important to use only healthy dog treat recipes when baking your best friend's treats.
-All our dog treat recipes contain only ingredients that are safe and healhy for your dog.
+Not human recipes.
+All our dog treat recipes contain only ingredients that are safe and healthy for your dog.

-Being able to control what goes into your dog is the number one reason I choose to bake my dog's (Lady) treats at home.
-I stil buy treats from quality sources when I'm strapped for time, but only if I know I can trust the brand, Ultimately, I like to provide Lady's treats from good old home cooking!
-Using simple recipes to make delicious dog treats keeps Lady happy and healthy at the same time.
-The extra added ingredients from harmful chemicals can take years off your furry friend's life, and that's totally not worth it for me.
+Being able to control what goes into your dog is the number one reason I choose to bake my dog's treats at home.
+I still buy treats from local pet stores when I'm strapped for time, but only if I know I can trust the brand.
+Ultimately, I like to provide Lady's treats from good old home cooking!
+Using simple recipes to make delicious treats to help keep my dog, Lady happy and healthy.
+The extra added ingredients from harmful chemicals that can be found in commercial treats can take years off your furry friend's life.

-Commercially prepared dog treats are often very fatty and high calorie and therefore not recommended for consumption by overweight dogs.
-There are low-fat versions of some dog treats available, but these treats often compromise protein content to reduce the fat content.
+Commercially prepared dog treats are often very fatty and contain high calories and therefore not recommended for consumption by overweight dogs.
+There are low-fat versions of dog treats available, but these treats often compromise protein content to reduce the fat content.
 This lack of protein is not necessarily healthy for your dog especially if you're trying to help them build muscle and lose fat.

 If you have an overweight dog, you need to provide your dog with nutritious treats that will help them to return to a healthy weight.
 A good option is definitely meat or vegetable based treats, as they aren't overloaded with sugar, carbs, or empty calories.
-My dog's favorite are the liver-based treats but you can also use any of the recipes below or the ones designed for diabetic dogs.
+One of my dog's favorite are the liver-based treats but you can also use any of the recipes below or the ones that are designed for diabetic dogs.

 Most veterinarians define overweight in dogs as not being able to feel their ribs.
 For a dog to be at the ideal weight, you should be able to feel the ribs with only light pressure on the skin over the rib cage.
-If you have difficulty feeling the ribs on your dog, they are most likely carrying excess weight.
+If you have difficulty feeling the ribs on your dog, they are most likely carrying excess weight - which I would recommend speaking to your veterinarian about.
 This weight can shorten their lifespan and can also lead to hip dysplasia.
-For this reason, it is advisable that you help your dog to return to a healthy weight by replacing their usual fatty treats with those created from these low fat dog treat recipes.
+For this reason, it is advisable that you help your dog to return to a healthy weight by replacing their usual fatty treats with those created from these low fat healthy dog treat recipes.